-Very often the after-effects of oral surgery are quite minimal, so not all these instructions may apply.
+Very often the after-effects of oral surgery are quite minimal, so not all instructions may apply.
 Common sense will often dictate what you should do.

 It is our desire that your recovery be as smooth and pleasant as possible.
 Following these instructions will assist you, but if you have questions about your progress, call the office.
 Please try to call during office hours.
 However, if you must call after hours, instructions for contacting the doctor will be provided in the message.
 Calling during office hours will afford a faster response.